go-gost/docs/en/docs/tutorials/reverse-proxy-advanced.md

 # Reverse Proxy Tunnel

 In the previous [Reverse Proxy](/en/tutorials/reverse-proxy/) tutorial, port forwarding was used to implement a simple reverse proxy function.
-In this article, the Tunnel function of the Relay protocol will be used to implement an enhanced reverse proxy similar to [Cloudflare Tunnel ](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/).
+In this article, we will implement an enhanced reverse proxy similar to [Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/).

 ## Tunnel